matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

-Join rules, invites and 3PID invites work as for a normal room, with the exception that `invite_state` sent along with invites should be amended to include the event containing the type `m.space`, to allow clients to discern whether an invite is to a space-room or not.
+Join rules, invites and 3PID invites work as for a normal room, with the exception that `invite_state` sent along with invites should be amended to include the `m.room.create` event, to allow clients to discern whether an invite is to a space-room or not.

 XXX: Should we also include a MSC2946 summary of the space in the invite too?